Bacheh Darreh

-Bacheh Darreh (بچه دره) (Note: Also known as Bacheh Darreh-ye Soflá, Bāgh-e Darreh-ye Soflá, Bāsh Darreh, and Besh Darreh) is a village in Hesarcheh Rural District of Jargalan District, Raz and Jargalan County, North Khorasan province, Iran.
+Bacheh Darreh (بچه دره) (Note: Also known as Bacheh Darreh-ye Soflá, Bāgh-e Darreh-ye Soflá, Bāsh Darreh, and Besh Darreh) is a village in Hesarcheh Rural District of Jargalan District in Raz and Jargalan County, North Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 1,621 in 423 households, when it was in Jargalan Rural District of the former Raz and Jargalan District of Bojnord County.
+At the time of the 2006 National Census, the village's population was 1,621 in 423 households, when it was in Jargalan Rural District of the former Raz and Jargalan District in Bojnord County.
 The following census in 2011 counted 1,735 people in 431 households.
-The 2016 census measured the population of the village as 1,776 people in 449 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County, and the rural district was transferred to the new Jargalan District.
-Bacheh Darreh was transferred to Hesarcheh Rural District created in the district.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,776 people in 449 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County.
+The rural district was transferred to the new Jargalan District, and the village was transferred to Hesarcheh Rural District created in the same district.
+Bacheh Darreh was the most populous village in its rural district.